noir-lang/noir/docs/docs/dev_docs/debugging/main.md

 # Logging in Aztec.nr

-You can log statements from Aztec.nr contracts that will show ups in the Sanbox.
+You can log statements from Aztec.nr contracts that will show ups in the Sandbox.

 **Import debug_log**
 Import the [`debug_log`](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/oracle/debug_log.nr) dependency from Aztec oracles: